mafintosh/hrpc/README.md

 }
 ```

-And if your rpc method does not return a value you can use the `NULL` type in the definition.
+And if your rpc method does not return a value you can use the `Void` type in the definition.

 ## License